-To assure that all medical imaging procedures are performed under the \indirect supervision of a qualified (ARRT registered) radiographer after a radiography student achieves competency, a student may perform imaging procedures with an ARRT registered radiographer \immediately available within hearing distance of imaging procedure being performed, regardless of the level of student achievement.
+Under the indirect supervision policy, after a student achieves competency in an exam, the student may perform that exam with an ARRT registered radiographer immediately available within hearing distance of imaging procedure being performed, regardless of the level of student achievement.

-For radiography the JRCERT defines \indirect supervision as that supervision provided by a qualified radiographer immediately available to assist students, regardless of the level of student achievement. \Immediately available is interpreted as the physical presence of a qualified radiographer adjacent to the room or location where a radiographic procedure is being performed.
+The JRCERT defines indirect supervision as that supervision provided by a qualified radiographer immediately available to assist students, regardless of the level of student achievement.
+Immediately available is interpreted as the physical presence of a qualified radiographer adjacent to the room or location where a radiographic procedure is being performed.
 This availability applies to all areas where ionizing radiation equipment is in use on patients.

-Students may perform radiographic imaging procedures to gain and enhance their clinical skills under \indirect supervision only under the following criteria:
+Students may perform radiographic imaging procedures to gain and enhance their clinical skills under indirect supervision only under the following criteria:

 - 1. The student has demonstrated competency of imaging equipment. - 2.
 The student has demonstrated competency of ordered imaging procedure. - 3.
-An ARRT registered radiographer is \immediately available, adjacent to the room or location where a radiographic imaging procedure being performed. - 4.
+An ARRT registered radiographer is immediately available, adjacent to the room or location where a radiographic imaging procedure being performed. - 4.
 An ARRT registered radiographer performs quality control of finished procedure prior to the release of the radiographic images and patient. - 5.
 An ARRT registered radiographer is present in the examination room when a student repeats a radiographic image, regardless of the students' skill level or prior achieved competency.